Supporting communication between parents and babies from birth: The Baby AICES study

-The Group Therapy Study is being conducted by Telethon Kids Institute and the WA Health Child Development Service (CDS).
+The Group Intervention for Infant Communication Study is being conducted by Telethon Kids Institute and the WA Health Child Development Service (CDS).
 The aim of the study is to understand how children learn social and language skills and how we can help children reach their full potential.

 The study is looking for infants aged 7 to 14 months, who have been referred to the CDS for social communication delay.
 The group therapy focuses on helping families understand more about their child’s communication abilities.